 Today, the Health Sciences Library at the Pacific Campus serves the physicians, residents and staff of California Pacific Medical Center.

 The Library Building

-Built in the classical tradition preserved by the architectural education system of Paris, the Health Sciences Library has rich & imposing elevations with the dignified use of the Ionic style - a temple for books.
+Built in the classical tradition preserved by the architectural education system of Paris, the Health Sciences Library has rich and imposing elevations with the dignified use of the Ionic style - a temple for books.
 It was built from local materials: Colusa sandstone, Columbia marble, local cement and steel from a San Francisco steelworks.